Winner Winner Chicken . . . shit happens.

 I don’t gamble because I never win.
 I don’t speculate or play the stock market because I’m usually wrong.
 It’s a guarantee that I can cause the temperature to drop and rain to fall wherever I go on vacation.
 Little things, first world problems.

-I have a sort of backwards luck.
-I never win any kind of lotteries or drawings with valuable prizes, but when I was called on for a month of jury duty, my name was drawn from the juror pool for every single trial on the docket.
+In truth, I have a sort of backwards luck.
+I never win any kind of lotteries or drawings with valuable prizes, but when I was called on for a month of jury duty my name was drawn from the juror pool for every single trial on the docket.
 Go figure.

-None of the three times I found myself strapped into a gurney for this bumpy ride (seriously, our roads need some attention) was I at death’s door, or even remotely close.
-But you don’t get much of a choice as to whether or not you’re taking that ambulance ride when being unloaded from a ball of mangled steel, or picked up off the pavement.
+Not one of the three times I found myself strapped onto a gurney for this bumpy ride (seriously, our roads need some attention) was I at death’s door, or even remotely close.
+But you don’t get much of a choice as to whether or not you’re taking that ambulance ride when being unloaded from a ball of mangled steel, or picked up off the pavement, or in this case, experiencing concerning symptoms.

-As I said, my blessings are many—bad luck is being struck by a car as a pedestrian, and involved in a head on collision on the freeway.
+As I said, my blessings are many; bad luck is being struck by a car as a pedestrian, and being in head on collision on the freeway.
 Good fortune is sustaining only minor injuries in both accidents.

 This time, it all started with a scheduled, minimally invasive screening procedure, one I’ve had before.
 The first odd thing was seeing another writer I know from the group I attend, sitting in the day surgery waiting room.
 It was a surprise to both of us.

 The next odd thing was the power outage in the day surgery wing, and that despite being in the dark, they kept escorting patients from the waiting room into prep rooms.
+I was seriously concerned it was my bad luck at play again.
 But the power came back on and things progressed as expected.

 Later that day, my writer friend and I chatted online, comparing notes.
 Just to prove what I said about writers considering everything that happens to them fodder for their work, she said it would probably make a good Columbo type story, two writers show up in the same OR – the lights go out, something untoward happens and there is a mystery to solve.